A Michtam of David.

 “In whom is all my delight”: Christ’s delights were with these sons of men before the world was, and have always continued with them.
 They are his “Hepbzibah” (“My delight is in her”), and “Beulah” (as in Isa.
 62:4).
 Hence, he became incarnate, and suffered and died for them, and makes application of all the blessings of his grace and goodness to them.

 The soul of man has to do with the will of man.
 The flesh and the spirit are in conflict.
 The man’s will (soul), either follows the flesh and sin, or follows the spirit and God.
 Notice the soul of the man above has declared the Lord.
 Man has no goodness to extend to God.
 God’s goodness extends to man, when the man decides to follow God.
-The difference in a Christian and a non-Christian is: Christians follow the will of their spirit, and non-Christians follow the desires of their flesh.
+The difference between a Christian and a non-Christian is: Christians follow the will of their spirit, and non-Christians follow the desires of their flesh.
 Saints are followers of Jesus Christ.

 1 Corinthians 1:2 “Unto the church of God which is at Corinth, to them that are sanctified in Christ Jesus, called [to be] saints, with all that in every place call upon the name of Jesus Christ our Lord, both theirs and ours:”